NANASHI0X74/smart-home-IoT-blind-control/README.md

 A solution for controlling and configuring my blind controls at home via http with an esp32 devkit.

 # Problem description
 I have blind controls at home with two physical buttons on them each used to open or shut them.
-I want to be able to conrtol all of them individually or simultaneously just from my phone.
+I want to be able to control all of them individually or simultaneously just from my phone.

 More nice to have features which I'd like to add later are:
 - I can set times at which they drive up or down via my phone, even when I'm not connected to my home network or any network.
 The idea would be that I have an app on my phone which saves this information and syncs it with the esp the next time I'm connected to my home network.